![]() |

 Enhancements to our Awards and Schedule pages are done!
 Thanks for your patience...both are much easier to navigate now with the new links.
 I wish I would have added them years ago!
 My next project - a page with my pups including my Chelsea Golden Retrievers.
 Highlights of the wonderful seven generations of Goldens and their people I have known starting with my first "Chelsea" prefix litter in 1980!

-January Update!
-Retirement has arrived...
-The 2024 fall sessions were my last through Brighton Community Ed.
-All good!
+Brighton Community Education: The 2024 fall sessions were my last through All good!
 I will enjoy the memories!
 I appreciate the trainers that have trusted me with their pet's training.

 Aspirin pain relief products and Xylitol.
 Meds should be cleared with your veterinarian before giving.
 Note that Xylitol sweetner is very harmful to dogs and it may now be found in aspirin!
 It may cause a sudden release of insulin which then leads to a sudden drop of blood sugar.
 Be aware it is found in many products, check labels before letting your pet share snacks that are labeled for people.
 Please check with your veterinarian for a safe pain management.